Debuggingss/py-webdriver-torso/README.md

   "SOUND_QUALITY": 14000.0
 }
 ```
+Make sure you have all the folders required!
+(SOUND, IMG, OUTPUT, FONT)

 WARNING: While testing the lowest sound quality possible was 14,000 for me.
 The higher the sound quality is the longer it takes to render the video(s).
 It does not change